mikeal/bytesish/README.md

 avoiding this penalty.

 However, there is some good news.
 No matter what the binary type there's an underlying `ArrayBuffer` associated with the instance.
-This means that you can *mostly* do **zero copy** conversions of any of these types to `ArrayBuffer` and back.
+There's also one generic binary view object available in both Node.js and Browsers called `DataView`.
+This means that you can take any binary type and do a **zero memcopy** conversion to a `DataView`.

+But there are some problems with `DataView`.
+Not all APIs take it in browsers and almost none accept it in Node.js.
+It's a great API for reading and writing to an `ArrayBuffer` but it lacks a lot of other functionality that can be difficult to accomplish cross-platform.

 `bytesish` is here to help.
-This library helps you accept and convert different binary types into a consistent type without loading any polyfills or other dependencies, then convert back into an ideal type for the platform your library is running in.
+This library helps you accept and convert different binary types into a consistent type, `DataView`, without loading any polyfills or other dependencies, then convert back into an ideal type for the platform your library is running in.

 What `bytesish` does: